for simple digital comics

-In the spirit of silent films, you could watch SILENT COMICS with accompanying music5.
+In the spirit of silent films, you can watch SILENT COMICS with accompanying music5.

 6. No advertising

 Advertising-based revenue is not a viable model for webcomics.
 Nor should it be.

 SILENT COMICS is like silent films for comics.

 The result is SILENT COMICS, a collection of visual stories in the making.